mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 ## Introduction

-This chapter builds on the theoretical concepts explored in the previous chapter to expain how they are put into practice using a specific methodology.
+This chapter builds on the theoretical concepts explored in the previous chapter to explain how they are put into practice using a specific methodology.
 Here I cover the use of video recordings, participant interviews, and analysis of observational journal entries and resulting learning resources to achieve the systemic analysis previously outlined as typical of activity theory and CHAT-aligned design based reasearch (DBR).

+Direct input was through requests and informal feedback and structured end-of-course interviews.
+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

+I will explore how this diversity helps triangulate findings.

-To do this, this chapter describes:
+this chapter describes:

 - an overview of the design stages of the study
 - data gathering and processing